CapelliC/prolog-snippets/README.md

 Some note on components

-+ lifter  : a bit of user friendly Prolog
++ lifter  : descriptive functions - a bit of user friendly Prolog
 + dirtree : a declarative interface to file system (xml at work), and a bit of ftp
 + lag     : linear aggregation - just a sketch by now, showing how efficient aggregation can be performed in Prolog